Enclave-Software/Enclave-Messenger/README.md

 # Flexible
  - Encsms cam be installed on any device because it runs on android!

-# Team Android
- - Encsms is only for android devices!

 # Open Source
  - Encsms is transparent, which means that you can check if the code interferes with your privacy!